Guest OS customization on vCloud Director is optional for all platforms. It is required for VMs that must join a Windows domain.

 - (Optional) Click Enable this VM to join a domain and type domain properties to have the virtual machine join a Windows domain.

-The VM joins another domain.
+Option Description Use organization's domain The VM joins the domain configured by your organization administrator.
+You do not need to supply any more information.
+Override organization's domain The VM joins another domain.
 You must supply the domain name, domain administrator password, and account organizational unit.
 Syntax for the organizational unit varies with the domain.
 Ask your domain administrator.

 - (Optional) Upload a guest customization script.